Heart Block Adult

 |Copyright © Nucleus Medical Media, Inc.|

-- History of heart disease, such as a heart attack , heart failure , valvular problems, and endocarditis
+- History of heart disease, such as a heart attack, heart failure, valve problems, and endocarditis

-- Use of certain types of medications such as beta-blockers, calcium channel blockers, or digitalis
+- Medicines such as beta-blockers, calcium channel blockers, or digitalis

-The course of treatment will depend on the type of heart block you have.
-Generally, treatment is not necessary for first-degree heart block.
+Treatment depends on the type of heart block.
+In general, treatment may not be needed for first-degree heart block.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.